mlgill/pdLSR/README.md

 For plotting, `matplotlib` is required and `seaborn` is recommended.

-`pdLSR` has currently only been tested with Python 2, but this is expected to change in the near future.
+`pdLSR` works with Python 2 and 3.

 ### Installation and Demo
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/mlgill/pdLSR)